code-monki/central-supply-catalog/design/site-search.md

 The resulting search index will be stored in the \_data folder as an uncompressed text file containing a JSON array.
 The file is not be compressed as the underlying assumption is that the Github Pages web server has compression turned on.

 The input data for the index is stored in a collection of files in the \_data directory that will not be copied to the production \_data folder.
-The _manifest.json_ file contains a list of the data files for the indexer to use as its input.
+The _products-manifest.json_ file contains a list of the data files for the indexer to use as its input.

 The search results will be overlaid on the home page in place of the departments container.